 During the past thirty years, Aileen has worked with many different non-profit organizations in the State of Vermont.
 She has provided transactional and litigation counsel to large and small organizational clients focused on affordable housing, cultural exchanges, health care and transportation; served on the Boards of cultural and mediation related organizations; and been employed by non-profit organizations serving disadvantaged Vermonters.
 Aileen is also a member of many arts, environmental and bicycle non-profit organizations.

 Aileen’s love of the French language blossomed during her Junior Year Abroad in Paris, France.
 She is grateful to have close friends in France and the United States with whom she speaks French regularly, and has had a number of French speaking clients over the years.

 Aileen has been an active member of the Alliance Francaise and is honored to join the Board of Directors.

 Linda Pervier’s advocacy and promotion of French culture and language in our region spans many years and is extraordinary.
-President of the AFLCR from 2008 to 2013, Linda Pervier has supported the initiatives by the downtown Burlington business community and the regional Chamber of Commerce to create a welcoming French-speaking presence for the numerous francophone visitors to this Vermont community, most notably by providing Hospitality French language instruction to retail and service workers in the tourism sector and to local businesses.
-She received the decoration of the Ordre des Palmes académiques on behalf of the French government.
+President of the AFLCR from 2008 to 2013, and now again since 2017, Linda Pervier has supported the initiatives by the downtown Burlington business community and the regional Chamber of Commerce to create a welcoming French-speaking presence for the numerous francophone visitors to this Vermont community, most notably by providing Hospitality French language instruction to retail and service workers in the tourism sector and to local businesses.
+She received the decoration of the Ordre des Palmes Académiques on behalf of the French government.
 Linda is currently a Development Officer at Shelburne Museum.

 Lise E. Veronneau, Board Member